-So, here are some tips and tricks and things that helped me getting organized.
+So, here are some tips and tricks and things that helped me get organized.

 After this one, I gave one more shot to dated planners and again it didn’t work.
-This time I chose daily layou from some small brand I bought on Facebook, great covers and design, but the layout was not for me.
+This time I chose a daily layout from some small brand I bought on Facebook, with great covers and design, but the layout was not for me.

-Unlike dated planner, no-dated ones offer more types of layout and more freedom.
+Unlike dated planners, no-dated ones offer more types of layouts and more freedom.
 At least the ones I tried.
 They are great if you, like me, start organizing your life in the middle of the year.
 They are more customizable which makes them easier to use.

 I tried several, mostly from small brands I stumbled upon, and I was satisfied.
 I was able to personalize them as much as I needed.
 However, I’m still struggling with the perfect layout, so far the weekly worked best for me.

 Right now I’m experimenting with Passion planner, and so far I’m loving it.
 It is easy to use and it really makes your life easier and more organized.